aliefamzari/nextcloudBackupScripts/README.md

 NOT SUPPORTED:
 1. External data backup

+Issues:
+Trap CTRLC INT is not working at the moment.

-*Feel free to use, distribute and modify.
+*Feel free comment, use, distribute and modify.
 Code is not POSIX compliant.